EntelectChallenge/2017-Battleships/README.md

 2. 10 x 10 if medium is selected.
 3. 14 x 14 if large is selected.

+Each player will only see where they hit and missed on their opponents map.

 ### Player Rules

 Players can either be console players or bots.
 Both follow the same game engine rules.